pagkly/Zed/Investopedia4/Equitable Relief When Legal Remedies Aren't Enough.md

 ## Equitable Relief in Practice

 Equitable relief is almost always incurred when there has been a breach of contract.
-A common form of equitable relief will order the [[rescission]](https://www.investopedia.com/terms/r/rescission.asp) of a contract, which cancels all terms and obligations and restores both parties to their pre-contract position.
+A common form of equitable relief [[Will|will]] order the [[rescission]](https://www.investopedia.com/terms/r/rescission.asp) of a contract, which cancels all terms and obligations and restores both parties to their pre-contract position.
 These often occur during contracts involving property because the personal value of property to a party can often extend beyond monetary compensation.
 A court could order the property to be sold pursuant to the terms of the original contract, or cancel the contract.

 Courts could order rectification, a revision to a contract so that it more accurately reflects the intentions of both parties—in essence, stating what had been initially understood.
 They could also order that the obligations of a contract be fulfilled as initially drafted if they are found to have breached its terms.